 Not every business needs money and some businesses only need small infusions of capital before they start growing through revenue.
-There are many examples of billion dollar companies that didn’t fall into the typical VC backed model or they waited a long time before taking outside capital, companies like Mailchimp and Lynda.
+There are many examples of billion dollar companies that didn’t fall into the typical VC model, or they waited a long time before taking outside capital, companies like Mailchimp and Lynda.

 Before you think about meeting with investors, ask yourself whether or not you actually need to raise.
-Figuring out when you “need” money is a very particular decision about the type of company you want to build and how you want to build it.
-Ask yourself if you need money to fund:
+Figuring out when you need money is a very particular decision about the type of company you want to build and how you want to build it.

-To begin User Acquisition?
+To begin User Acquisition

 Fundraising will get easier and easier as you move through these stages because each stage is a demonstration of progress.

 If you only have an idea with no clear understanding of how you are going to spend money, don’t try to raise it.
-It’s better to wait until you at least have a prototype to show, because then, you’ll start realizing – “If I had money to do x, y and z, I could expedite my way to the next stage.”
+It’s better to wait until you at least have a prototype to show.
+Then, you’ll start realizing – “If I had money to do x, y and z, I could expedite my way to the next stage.”

 The best startups we’ve worked with manage to do more with less and use technology to offset the need to add overhead for as long as they possibly can.
-Unless you are on the growth stage, hiring a large team is not ideal.
+Unless you are in the growth stage, hiring a large team is not ideal.
 Don’t be one of those founders who loves to talk about how many employees they have.
 Those founders often confuse growth with having a large team.

-A lot of founders, specially first-time founders, who take this approach, can’t recognize whether or not they are acquiring customers profitably.
+A lot of founders, especially first-time founders, who take this approach can’t recognize whether or not they are acquiring customers profitably.
 Yes, at some point you will have to pay to attract users, but in the early stages of your company, you want to make money before you spend money on user acquisition.